FREQUENTLY ASKED QUESTIONS

 What is the Village to Village Network?

 In 1999, a group of residents in Boston got together to look beyond conventional ideas about aging.
 They knew they would need help as they aged, but wanted to continue to enjoy the life they knew, surrounded by friends and familiar places.
 So they formed Beacon Hill Village, founded on the idea that seniors coud "take care of each other, rather than being taken care of." .
 Villages around the country are changing the way people chose to age.
-Since then, over 300 Villages have been created across the United States and Canada ... changing the way we choose to age.
+Since then, nearly 300 Villages have been created in 45 states and five countries ... changing the way we choose to age.

 What services does Neuse Neighbors Network offer to its members?